MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 - [Install the required libraries](environment-manage-library.md)
 - [Attach this environment as workspace default](create-and-use-environment.md#attach-an-environment-as-workspace-default)

-The notebooks and Spark job definitions in the workspace are attached to the *Workspace Settings*.
+The notebooks and Spark job definitions in the workspace are attached to the **Workspace settings**.
 They start sessions with the libraries installed in the workspace's default environment.

 ### Scenario 2: Persist library specifications for one or multiple code items